B.S.E., Oceanographic Engineering

 Train professionals of excellence, leaders, entrepreneurs, with solid moral and ethical values that contribute to the development of the country, to improve it socially, economically and environmentally.
 Do research, technology transfer and links with society, especially with regional governments, local and coastal communities.
 To contribute to the sustainable development of the marine-coastal zone with highly trained professionals with a new vision of the planning and development of Ecuador.

 Program Educational Objectives

 After 5 years of graduation, Oceanographic Engineers from ESPOL will have:

-Solved complex problems that required an understanding of oceanic and marine-coastal processes and their social and ethical implications
+- Solved complex problems that require an understanding of oceanic and marine-coastal processes, and their social, ethical, and environmental implications.

 1. An ability to identify, formulate, and solve complex oceanographic engineering problems by applying principles of engineering, science, and mathematics.